-I had a run-in yesterday with the neighbor formerly known as "motorcycle guy" ("asshole motorcycle guy" when Elizabeth's not around).
+I had a run-in yesterday with the neighbor formerly known as "a**hole motorcycle guy."
 I had just gotten back from a customer's office when I get a knock on the door.
-It's "asshole motorcycle guy" saying "Can we talk a minute?
+It's "motorcycle guy" saying "Can we talk a minute?
 I know you've got a problem with me."
 About a year ago I had gotten in his face about him riding his motorcycle (a dirt bike) on the street, popping wheelies, spinning donuts, acting like your basic juvenile.
 The only problem is that this guy is in his 40's.

 So, when he knocks on my door I realize we'd better step outside away from Elizabeth.
 Of course, Elizabeth sticks her head out the door, "Who is it, Dad?"
 I told her to get back inside while I spoke to this "gentleman" who, by the way, had brought another neighbor and that neighbor's ex-con son with him, apparently for backup.